-The Company has the following non-derivative financial liabilities: Capital Notes and other payables.
+The Company has the following non-derivative financial liabilities: capital notes and trade and other payables.

 Such financial liabilities are recognised initially at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition these financial liabilities are measured at amortised cost using the effective interest method.